 - Prescription medication to reduce alcohol cravings

 Often, alcohol addiction is not addressed until adulthood after severe consequences have already been experienced.
 In those instances, long-term alcohol addiction treatment is a highly effective way to overcome alcohol addiction.
-Nova Recovery Center offers individualized 90-day alcohol rehab for adults and an intensive outpatient program (IOP) as well as online IOP.
+Nova Recovery Center offers individualized 90-day drug rehab in Austin for adults and an intensive outpatient rehab in Austin, Texas (IOP) as well as online IOP.
 Our Austin alcohol rehab center is located in the serene Hill Country with certified and experienced addiction treatment professionals on staff.

 At Nova, we use evidence-based addiction treatment methods and the 12-Step Program to address deep-seated addictions and help people establish new, sober lives.
 These methods include: